ikremniou/electron-common-ipc/README.md

 # electron-common-ipc
-An IPC (Inter-Process Communication) bus for applications built on [Node](https://nodejs.org/en/) or [Electron](https://electronjs.org/).
+An IPC (Inter-Process Communication) bus for applications built for [Node](https://nodejs.org/en/) and/or [Electron](https://electronjs.org/).

-This bus offers a EventEmitter-like API for exchanging data between any processes (Node process/s, Electron Master, Electron Renderer process/s).
+This bus offers an EventEmitter-like API for exchanging data between any processes (Node process/s, Electron Master, Electron Renderer process/s).
 * Node to Node,
 * Node to Electron (Master and Renderer processes + Frames),
 * Electron to Node,